Overview

 If you have a lot of VPCs that are connected by VPC peering connections, you can use an enterprise router to replace the VPC peering connections.

-For details, see Enterprise Router Service Overview.
+For more information about Enterprise Router, see Enterprise Router Service Overview.

 Architecture